meliache/geohashing.el/README.md

     M-x nearest-geohash-today

-will return the nearest geohash coordinates for today.
+will return the coordinates of the nearest geohash for today without prompting.
 * * *

 ## Advance use